Spin (novel): Plot

-Jason becomes obsessed with gaining knowledge about the membrane and how to deactivate it.
-He studies science and eventually rises to run the day-to-day operations of Perihelion, an aerospace research firm that gets folded into the government and coordinates efforts to deal with the Spin.
-Diane joins the quasi-religious "New Kingdom" movement, a Christian sect that endorses hedonism and indulgence.
-She marries a man named Simon, whom she meets through the NK movement.
+Jason, now a trained scientist, becomes obsessed with the membrane.
+He joins Perihelion, an aerospace research firm owned by his father but with close links to the government.
+Diane joins the quasi-religious "New Kingdom" movement, a Christian sect that endorses hedonism and indulgence, where she meets and later marries Simon Townsend.
 Tyler attends medical school and becomes a doctor.
 Jason hires Tyler as a staff physician.